DrAdrianDC/RAG_pipelines/chunking/README.md

 ## Overview

 Chunking is the step that determines what text reaches the LLM.
 A well-formed chunk is **small enough for precise retrieval** and **complete enough to give the LLM full context**.
-This module implements the strategies described in the [Weaviate chunking guide](https://weaviate.io/blog/chunking-strategies-for-rag) and validated against the methodology of the [Vecta benchmark (2026)](https://www.runvecta.com/blog/we-benchmarked-7-chunking-strategies-most-advice-was-wrong).

 ### Corpus